 We are so excited that you are joining our Bulldog Family.
 This page is packed with link to relevant resources and some Frequently Asked Questions (FAQ)

 Below are a variety of frequently asked questions.
 We will be updating this information throughout the summer, so please check back here.

 First-Year Seminars (FYS) is a required foundation course for every incoming first-year student.
 In these seminars students develop a close personal relationship with a full-time faculty member who not only teaches the course but also serves as academic advisor and mentor, introducing students to college-level skills and helping them in planning their academic programs.
-Students identify titles that are of interest from a list of seminars.
-These options change each year.
 Most seminars are interdisciplinary in focus, and students are encouraged to select seminars according to their broader intellectual and personal interests, not as a foundation course in a possible major.

 In addition to the FYS, all incoming students will be pre-registered into an introductory course in their prospective majors, what we call “FYS + 1 course.”
 That course selection is determined by the student’s responses on the Academic Interest Survey that they fill out on the New Student Checklist.

 All incoming first-year students will be pre-registered into half of their schedule via these pre-registrations.
-The rest of the fall schedule will be determined through individual meetings with FYS faculty advisors during New Student Orientation (see below).
+The rest of the spring schedule will be determined through individual meetings with FYS faculty advisors during advising sessions in the week before courses start.

 The First-Year Seminar (FYS) is the foundation course for all new students in the Liberal Arts Inquiry general education model at the University of Redlands and introduce students to foundational academic skills and the richness of a liberal arts and sciences curriculum.

 The “+1” course into which each student is pre-registered alongside the FYS is the course that relates to intended academic major(s).